Statement of Purpose, Values and Ethos

 The length of time students spend at Hampden House depends on their needs and circumstances.
 Many spend two to three terms with us, with the aim of making a successful and supported return to mainstream school.
 However, boys often spend longer at Hampden House, preparing to move on to the education provider that is right for them.

-Boarding places will be offered to children designated as having Social, Emotional and Mental Health Needs whose family and/or personal circumstances impact adversely upon their engagement with education..
+Boarding places will be offered to children designated as having Social, Emotional and Mental Health Needs whose life at home and/or in the community impact adversely upon their engagement with education.